Afferent and efferent pathways of the cerebellum

 This connects the spinal cord and medulla to the cerebellum.
 The posterior spinocerebellar tract receives proprioceptive information from the body.
 The cuneocerebellar tract receives proprioceptive input from the upper limb and neck.
 The trigeminocerebellar tract sends proprioceptive input from the face.
 The juxtarestiform is an efferent system here.

-The dentate nuclei are located deep within the lateral hemispheres and receives the majority of its input from the lateral hemispheres.
+The dentate nuclei are located deep within the lateral hemispheres and receive the majority of their input from the lateral hemispheres.
 The fastigial nuclei are found within the vermis, and therefore receive afferents from the vermis.
-The interposed nuclei (globose and emboliform) are located within the intermedial paravermal zone, and receive the majority of their inputs from the paravermis.
+The interposed nuclei (globose and emboliform) are located within the intermedial paravermal zone and receive the majority of their inputs from the paravermis.

 Vestibulocerebellar: This is a pathway that joins the pontine tegmentum to the cerebellar cortex.

 Reticulocerebellar: These fibers originate at various levels of the reticular formation and mainly terminate in the vermis (which lies in the midline).